mixxxdj/manual/source/chapters/library.rst

 .. hint:: Put a pause between tracks that are automatically mixed by using a
           negative value in the :guilabel:`Transition time` spin-box.

-.. seealso:: For more informations , go to the chapter :ref:`djing-auto-dj`.
+.. seealso:: For more information, go to the chapter :ref:`djing-auto-dj`.

 .. _library-playlists: